 Probate is the legal process that ensues after a person’s death for the purpose of verifying the validity of the decedent’s will, reading the will, and then paying any existing claims or taxes and distributing remaining property to beneficiaries per the terms of the will.

 Even if a person dies without a will, however, their estate will still be subject to the probate process.
 If the decedent has died without a will, the property will be distributed intestate.

 When a person dies “intestate,” it means that they die without a will.
 Because this means that the individual has not set forth instructions for the distribution of their estate, the estate will be subject to Ohio’s intestacy laws.
 These laws address how an estate is distributed when there is no will.
 Per intestacy laws, if a person dies without a will in Ohio, their property will be divided in the following manner:

 If a person dies without any family, it is possible that there property with escheat to the state, which means that it will become the property of the state.

 Will or no will, the probate process is very similar.
 If there is a will, the will designates an executor of the estate; if there is not a will, an administrator will be appointed by the probate court.
 The administrator or executor is responsible for:

 The probate process can be tedious and complicated, and may take hours of your time and energy if you are assigned as an estate administrator.
-At the law offices Kryszak & Associates, Co., LPA, our Lorain probate attorneys can assist you by explaining the step-by-step process as it pertains to your specific situation; identifying all assets and liabilities; filing all related paperwork; handling tax documents; transferring assets; and more.
+At Kryszak Law Firm, Co., LPA, our Lorain probate attorneys can assist you by explaining the step-by-step process as it pertains to your specific situation; identifying all assets and liabilities; filing all related paperwork; handling tax documents; transferring assets; and more.

 To schedule a consultation with our experienced Lorain probate attorneys, please call 440-934-5330 today, or send us a message online.